MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/branches/delete.md

 Note on accuracy:

+- Get your Pull Requests merged or closed on GitHub.
-- Run `git fetch` (or `git pull`) first to make sure you are up to date with the remote.
+- Run `git fetch` (or `git pull`) to make sure you are up to date with the remote.
 - Push any in-progress work in case you need to recover a branch from the remote.
+Alteratively, recover a branch using `git reflog`.

 #### Use single grep and xargs